project-chip/connectedhomeip/src/crypto/hsm/infineon/README.md

 ## Introduction

-CHIPCryptoPALHsm*trustm.cpp file provides the integration of secure element (trustm) in crypto layer of CHIP stack.
+CHIPCryptoPALHsm*trustm*\*.cpp file provides the integration of secure element (trustm) in crypto layer of CHIP stack.
 By enabling the required directives in CHIPCryptoPALHsm_config.h header file, required crypto operations can be performed using trustm.
 By default, the secure element is enabled for HKDF, HMAC